 - Malware hidden within SSL can have drastic consequences.
 Employees may access personal email, and the attachments within may have malware.

-- Theft, leakage of confidential enterprise data using SSL connections can be prevented
+- Theft, leakage of confidential enterprise data using TLS connections can be prevented

-- SSL helps ensure authentication as well as monitor performance of applications.
+- It helps ensure authentication as well as monitor performance of applications.

 - Efficient monitoring of cloud services